And then, once someone converts, your sales team can use information from the tool to have a more focused conversation with the prospect.

-A tool that requires a series of questions or required inputs and performs back-end calculations or scoring to generate helpful and accurate results will require a bit more development work.
+A tool that requires a series of questions or required inputs and performs back-end calculations or scoring to generate helpful and accurate results will require more development work.

 The formulas, algorithms, or calculations again vary based on the tool, but these components should be present in the tool’s logic.

-Tim explains that the logic, “might involve complicated math equations, categorization and assigning scores to responses, or a branching experience which sends users down different paths depending on what they select.
-Sometimes it might even be a combination of all of that.”
+This could involve complicated math equations, categorization, or a branching experience that sends users down different paths depending on what they select.

 Most often, tools with complex logic and scoring calculations will need to be custom-built, leading to the need for a larger budget.